-The clocks struck midnight, and the chimes were punctuating the rhythmic pounding of Tony’s hands against the kitchen door; he’d given up on the handle soon after hearing Dave calling for help and taken to the approach of kicking and punching.
+The clocks struck midnight, and the chimes punctuated the rhythmic pounding of Tony’s hands against the kitchen door.
+He’d given up on the handle soon after hearing Dave calling for help and taken to kicking and punching.
 The wood still hadn’t broken or even dented, despite the fact that it was rotten to the core.
 Tony could no longer distinguish Dave’s voice from the chorus of alarmed shouts and yells emanating from the kitchen, and even those sounds were growing quieter by the minute.
 Behind him, Jean was sobbing in distress.

 Tony, who was growing weak and dizzy from his efforts, gave the door one last punch and completely missed.
 His loosely clenched fist connected with the hard corner of the doorframe and he swore in pain as he leaned against the wall, panting.
 He felt defeated.